bashup/events/README.md

 * The 3.2+ version is a bit larger and a lot slower: only around 10K emits/second, even when run with a newer bash.
 * The 3.2+ version of `event list` returns sorted keys; this version does not give a guaranteed order
-* The two versions differ slightly in the output of `event quote`, since one uses `printf %q` and the other `@Q` substitution  (both however, output strings that are compatible with any bash version).
 * The 4.4+ version uses associative arrays; the 3.2+ version emulates them using individual variables with urlencoded names.
 Among other things, this means that the 3.2+ version can mask specific events with `local`, but the 4.4 version cannot.
 * Other performance characteristics vary, as they use different `event encode` implementations with different performance characteristics.
 (4.4's is tuned for reasonable performance regardless of character set, while 3.2's is tuned for speed at all costs with a small character set.)